Coronavirus outbreak may overwhelm health infrastructure

 If India fails to contain cases now, the teetering health system will be pushed to the brink.
 Once community transmission begins and the source of the infection cannot be tracked, everyone with symptoms of fever, cough and difficulty breathing, and not just people who have travelled to outbreak areas and their close contact, will have to be screened.

 With 80% cases getting mild symptoms, general practitioners (GPs) can be trained to guide people how to isolate themselves and rest at home.
-Delhi, for example, has directed all hospitals to establish flu corners to screen people with fever, cough and collect nasal and throat swaps for testing for Covid-19.
+Delhi, for example, has directed all hospitals to establish flu corners to screen people with fever, cough and collect nasal and throat swaps for testing.

 Heath systems collapse